All About Forest Fire Fighting and Prevention Supervisors

 Coordination: Adjusting actions in relation to others’ actions.

-Other Forest Fire Fighting & Prevention Supervisor Job Titles
+Types of Forest Fire Fighting & Prevention Supervisor Jobs

-Job Opportunities for Forest Fire Fighting and Prevention Supervisors
+Are There Job Opportunities for Forest Fire Fighting and Prevention Supervisors?

-There were about 59,100 jobs for Forest Fire Fighting and Prevention Supervisor in 2016 (in the United States).
+In 2016, there was an estimated number of 59,100 jobs in the United States for Forest Fire Fighting and Prevention Supervisor.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Forest Fire Fighting and Prevention Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+There will be an estimated 4,400 positions for Forest Fire Fighting & Prevention Supervisor per year.

 The states with the most job growth for Forest Fire Fighting & Prevention Supervisor are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Montana.
 These states have the worst job growth for this type of profession.